Ipe Woods USA Celebrates 1 Year Anniversary

 Currently, Ipe Woods USA provides over 200 pickup locations for customer convenience or they can ship directly to your door or job site.
 The company was founded to provide the lowest cost, highest quality Ipe wood to customers.
 With multiple shipping locations in the USA, Ipe Woods can provide the least expensive Ipe and shipping to customers.

-Ipe Woods is proud to be an environmentally conscious company, buying only Ipe that is sustainably sourced.
+Ipe Woods is proud to be an environmentally conscious company, buying only Ipe that is comes from reputable sources.
 While Ipe decking is not the only option they offer, from a quality, longevity and numbers standpoint, it really is the wood you should choose for your customer or for yourself.
 The name of the company reflects their first choice for decking.

 For more information, please visit: https://ipewoods.com/ or kindly send an email to help@ipewoods.com